Posts Categorized: Websites

 Regardless of whether your business focuses on the automotive industry, home services, or legal issues, a strong content marketing strategy can increase awareness of your company while saving you hours of time spent creating.

 You can create an individual blog post, social media post, landing page, and podcast or you can create one piece of content and turn it into 10 so it can be shared across platforms.
-That’s the beauty of a content ecosystem.
+That’s the beauty of a content marketing ecosystem.
 It’s more sustainable, way more practical, and keeps dollars for marketing lean while going the distance to hit your goals.

 Building a content ecosystem strategy means that you get more intentional by using content across all of your media and marketing channels when you create something worthwhile to your community of prospects and customers.
 You might write an entire article about your latest services but use key points from the article to make posts on your social media platforms.
 You might then also decide to make a long-form video about that blog and share it on YouTube.